DavidMercier/NIMS/doc/models_thin_films.rst

    :scale: 60 %
    :align: center

-   *Typical evolution of Young's modulus and hardness for a coated specimen in function of the normalized indentation depth.*
+   *Typical evolution of Young's modulus and hardness for a coated specimen as a function of the normalized indentation depth.*

 Thus, the composite reduced Young's modulus :math:`E^{'}` and the composite hardness :math:`H` calculated with the models used for bulk materials, can generally be expressed as a combination of respectively